 Archiving and Export

-PDF files are added to the PDF section of the Gallery, and from there can be used in documents (and therefore shared with other RSpace users), viewed as single read-only documents, sent to file repositories or become available – like all other Gallery PDFs – for publishing and distribution.
+- PDF and .DOC files are added to the Exports section of the Gallery, and from there can be used in documents (and therefore shared with other RSpace users), viewed as single read-only documents, sent to file repositories or become available – like all other Gallery PDFs/.DOCs – for publishing and distribution.

-To choose to make Gallery PDFs public and share content with people who are not RSpace users, select the checkboxes of PDFs you wish to publish, then click ‘Publish’ in the Gallery menu.
+To choose to make Gallery PDFs or MS .DOC files public and share content with people who are not RSpace users, select the checkbox a of PDF/.DOC you wish to publish, then click ‘Publish’ in the Gallery menu.
 This will produce a stable download link that you can copy and share with other users, who do not need to be authenticated.

 Import of archives back into RSpace